Eaphan/OLIVINE/README.md

 You can alternatively replace minkunet with voxelnet to pre-train a PV-RCNN backbone.
 Weights of the pre-training can be found in the output folder, and can be re-used during a downstream task.
 If you wish to use multiple GPUs, please scale the learning rate and batch size accordingly.

+**TIPs:** The pre-trained weights in the final epoch of pre-training may not always be the best; it's worth considering saving the weights from other rounds, such as the 40th epoch.

 ### Semantic segmentation